uriyacovy/ESPHome_nuki_lock/README.md

 > [!NOTE]
 > The ESPHome bridge *can* run alongside an official Nuki Bridge, but this is not recommended (except in hybrid mode).
 Running both may increase battery drain and cause missed updates.
 If you need both, set `pairing_as_app: true` **before pairing**.
 Otherwise, pairing with the ESPHome bridge will unregister the official Bridge.

-## Pairing with Nuki Lock Ultra / Nuki Lock Go / Nuki Lock 5th Gen Pro
+## Pairing with Nuki Smart Lock Ultra / 5th Gen / Go / Pro

 1. In the official Nuki App, ensure **Bluetooth pairing** is enabled:
    **Settings → Features & Configuration → Button and LED**.

 2. Before activating pairing mode on the lock, configure ESPHome with:

-   * `security_pin: 123456`: your 6-digit PIN for the Ultra/Go/5th Gen lock
+   * `security_pin: 123456`: your 6-digit PIN for the Nuki Smart Lock Ultra/5th Gen/Go/Pro

 > [!IMPORTANT]
 > If your PIN starts with zeros, remove them (e.g., 000548 → 548).
 Pairing will fail if you include leading zeros.